Feed-in Tariffs: everything you need to know about the FiT scheme

 When do I need to give readings from my generation meter?

 In March, June, September and December.
-We’ll send you an email reminder at the start of these months and 7 days before the end, with a link to an online form.
+We’ll send you an email reminder at the start of these months, with a link to an online form.

-What happens if I forget to give a generation meter reading?
+What happens if I forget to take a generation meter reading?

-You won’t get a quarterly Feed-in Tariff payment in that period, but as long as you provide a reading for us next time, we’ll make sure you’re paid the full amount for what you’ve generated.
+If you forget to send us a reading, you won’t get your quarterly Feed-in Tariff payment in that period.
+But as long as you give a reading next time, we’ll make sure you’re paid the full amount for what you’ve generated.
 So it’ll just be backdated the next time we pay.

-What happens to my FiT payment if I move house?
+What happens to my FiT account if I move house?
 Does my FiT transfer to the new owner?

-If you sell your house, solar panels are usually sold with it (you’ll need to fill in the Change of Ownership Form).
-This means the new owners of your home will inherit the FiT and get all future payments from the completion date of the sale.
+If you sell your house, solar panels are usually sold with it (the new owner will need to fill in the Change of Ownership Form).
+This means the new owners of your home can inherit the FiT and get all future payments from the completion date of the sale.
 Don’t forget to give final generation meter readings when you leave.

 You can increase the size of your system if you want, but only to generate extra energy for your home.
-Under the new Feed-in Tariff rules, any extensions to your system won’t be eligible for the FiT scheme.
-You can find more info in Section 3.77 of this Ofgem document.
+Any extensions to your system won’t be eligible for the FiT scheme.
+You can find more info in Section 5.57 of this Ofgem document.

-If you do make any changes, you must let us know by email: [email protected]
+If you do make any changes, let us know by email: [email protected]

 What is a metered export tariff?